-Total Levelized Cost
+337 Total Levelized Cost

-We calculated the total levelized cost of producing methanotrophic protein including all techno-economic parameters described above (Equation 4).
+We calculated the total levelized cost of producing methanotrophic protein including all techno-economic parameters described above using Equation (4).
+For additional details on full formulation, see Supplementary Method and Equation (S11).

-$Total \ Levelized \ Cost = Annualized \ Cost + Annualized \ O\&M + Electricity \ Cost + Substrate \ Cost + Labor \ Cost \ (4)$
+Total Levelized Cost = Annualized Cost + Annualized O&M + Electricity Cost + Substrate Cost + Labor Cost (4)

 We calculated the baseline facility size (in tons of methane utilized per day) for each methane source scenario (wastewater treatment, landfills, oil and gas and grid) using the largest point sources in our database, with the grid case at the same scale as the landfill case.
-We compare methantroph production cost to the price of fishmeal, represented by the average price over the last ten years, 1,612 / ton (10-year low and high are 1,351 / ton and 1,944 / ton, respectively).30
+We compare methantroph production cost to the price of fishmeal, represented by the average price over the last ten years, \$1,612 / ton (10-year low and high are \$1,351 / ton and \$1,944 / ton, respectively)33.